 Botham Shem Jean was one of those rare people who is remembered as a universally respected human being.
 Person after person – whether family members or co-workers or neighbors or former classmates – describe him as a positive, friendly person whose life and successes were just getting started.

 However, his life came to a tragic end in a bizarre story that many feel doesn’t add up, and his death has become a rallying cry across the country for those concerned about police-related deaths.
-Jean, a 26-year-old businessman from a prominent Saint Lucian family, was shot and killed by a female Dallas police officer who authorities say accidentally went to Jean’s apartment, thinking it was her own.
+Jean, a 26-year-old businessman from a prominent Saint Lucian family, was shot and killed by a female Dallas police officer, Amber Guyger.
+Authorities say she accidentally went to Jean’s apartment, thinking it was her own.

 The Dallas Police Department identified the police officer as Amber Rene Guyger, who has been on the force for four years.
 You can read more about Officer Guyger here.
 Guyger was arrested by the Texas Rangers in Kaufman County, Texas on the evening of September 9, 2018, and is being accused of manslaughter, jail records show.